After helping South Korea secure Olympics, Toby Dawson eyes medal as coach

 But moguls were truly where he excelled.
 He made the U.S. Ski Team at age 19, and won his first World Cup in 2001.

-His shining Olympic moment came at Torino in 2006, where he won bronze.
+His shining Olympic moment came at Torino, Italy, in 2006, where he won bronze.

 Dawson became in overnight sensation in South Korea, the country of his birth.
 His image was splashed across the world, which led to a 2007 reunion with his birth father, and later his birth mother.
 The family had lost their 3-year-old son at a crowded market in the city of Busan.